Cyber Safety For Kids: 10 Ways To Protect Your Kid Online

 10. Use Bark

-Bark allows you to keep an eye on your children’s activities without shuffling through messages and social media posts you don’t want to see.
+Bark provides cyber safety for kids, and it allows you to keep an eye on your children's activities without shuffling through messages and social media posts you don’t want to see.
 Bark will alert you when your child experiences signs of sexting, cyberbullying, drug-related content, and depression so you can address important issues and protect them online.

 Keeping your children safe online doesn’t mean you have to spy on them and watch their every move.
 Enabling parental controls and following the other tips above, especially for young children still learning the ins and outs of online safety, can help minimize the risk of dangerous online activity.